jzgi/chainfx/README.md

 # The SkyChain Platform

-SkyChain is an embeddable blockchain engine & web framework for building workflow-driven federated decentralized applications.
+SkyChain is a workflow-oriented embedded blockchain & web framework that combines the power of chained blocks and operations.

-The characteristics:
+Its characteristics:

-* Built-in implementation of a high performance Federated Blockchain Engine.
-* A design pattern of contextual web programming.
-* Lightweight -- about 300K in its size.
-* High performance -- exploit async I/O, built-in optimized caching.
-* Unified data operation -- for various data formats.
+* A federated blockchain implementation, each member deployment is a peer.
+* A workflow engine embodying consensus algorithms.
+* Rich API for rapid development of decentralized applications..

 <pre>
 dotnet add package SkyChain --version 4.1.0